 Always travel in groups, be alert, and be aware of where your drinks are at all times.
 Drugging is common.

-Pickpocketing and petty theft are common in tourist areas.
+pick-pocketing and petty theft are common in tourist areas.
 Be aware of your surroundings and avoid situations that could lead to theft.

-The Galapagos Islands In Ecuador
+The Galapagos Islands in Ecuador

 One of the most famous places in the world for biodiversity are the Galapagos Islands.
 These islands were studied by Charles Darwin and helped him come up with the theory of evolution.